Frequently Asked Questions

-We have 3 membership options: Competition, Leisure and Beginner.
-If you want to trial for a team in October (see our BUCS Teams & Development Squad page for more information), you MUST have already purchased competitive membership.
-If you do not make the team this will be refunded and you can purchase leisure membership instead.
-Please note trials in October are the only opportunity to join a team.
+We have three membership options: Competition, Leisure and Beginner.
+If you want to be in a team (see our BUCS Teams & Development Squad page for more information), please note that trials are the only opportunity to join a team.
 If you don't want to trial for a team and just want to join the club for lessons etc (see our Leisure, Beginner & Polo page for more information), then select Leisure membership.
 Please note this membership is only for those who are already competent riders (can walk, trot and canter unaided).
 If you have never ridden before and would like to learn, please select Beginner membership.

 I missed trials, can I join a team?

-Unfortunately, for fairness reasons, we can only select team members from those who trialed in October.
+Unfortunately, for fairness reasons, we can only select team members from those who have trialled.
 Don't worry though, most of our members join as Leisure members and benefit from lessons and many other opportunities in the club!

 What equipment do I need?

 Competition members: Competitive members require full show kit (white/cream jods, show shirt and jacket, brown or black long boots or short boots and chaps, gloves), as well as an approved riding hat (see next FAQ for required hat standard).
-A back protector is useful if you have one as some yards require we use them, however they are not vital- if you do not own one we have a selection of club body protectors kindly provided by Champion Equestrian for our members to use for free.
+A back protector is useful if you have one as some yards require we use them, however they are not vital - if you do not own one we have a selection of club body protectors kindly provided by Champion Equestrian for our members to use for free.
 The club also provide club stocks for members' use.
 Don't panic if you don't have competition wear and/or are worried about the cost.
-There are no competitions until well after trials in October, and if you make the team the University has funding available to help fund sporting equipment for those who may struggle to fund this themselves.
-Ask us at the Sports Fair for more information.
+There are no competitions until well after trials, and if you make the team the University has funding available to help fund sporting equipment for those who may struggle to fund this themselves.
+You can see more information about the University participation grant on their website.